 With this context, let us now take a look at each of these components in detail and get some understanding of these.

 The set of devices that respond and have the capabilities to capture data, follow the instructions can be considered as the IoT Hardware.
 The following fall into such categories where they not only collect data but also respond to instructions based on the processed data.

 This is much a broader classification that contains all the electrical and electronic appliances such as microcontrollers, chips, integrated circuits, radio frequency systems, etc.

-Sensors, which are one of the base components of an IoT system, have three modules to it - Power Management modules, Sensing modules, and the Energy modules.
+Sensors, which are one of the base components of an IoT system, have three modules - Power Management modules, Sensing modules, and Energy modules.

-Standard devices constitute of the generally used devices such as Tablets, Smartphones, Switches, Routers and etc. Each of these devices have their own set of settings that allow them to collect data.
+Standard devices constitute the generally used devices such as Tablets, Smartphones, Switches, Routers and etc. Each of these devices has its own set of settings that allow them to collect data.

 The set of programs that help you get the activities done like the data collection, processing, storage, and evaluating instructions based on the processed data from the IoT Software.
 Operating Systems, firmware, applications, middleware are some of the examples that fall into this category.

 This step involves the core of the data collection aspects ranging from sensing the data, filtering it, measuring it, aggregating it, and at the end managing the security of the collected data.
 Data collection can be performed from various sources, and once done is distributed over devices and then to a central data repository.